CRISPR interference: Other methods

 Along with other improvements mentioned, factors such as the distance from the transcription start and the local chromatin state may be critical parameters in determining activation/repression efficiency.
 Optimization of dCas9 and sgRNA expression, stability, nuclear localization, and interaction will likely allow for further improvement of CRISPRi efficiency in mammalian cells.

 Applications

 Gene knockdown

 A significant portion of the genome (both reporter and endogenous genes) in eukaryotes has been shown to be targetable using lentiviral constructs to express dCas9 and sgRNAs, with comparable efficiency to existing techniques such as RNAi and TALE proteins.
 In tandem or as its own system, CRISPRi could be used to achieve the same applications as in RNAi.

 For bacteria, gene knockdown by CRISPRi has been fully implemented and characterized (off-target analysis, leaky repression) for both Gram-negative E. coli and Gram-positive B. subtilis.

-Not only in bacteria but also in archaea (e.g., M. acetivorans) CRISPRi-Cas9 was successfully utilized to knockdown several genes/operons that related to nitrogen fixation.
+CRISPRi-Cas9 was successfully utilized not only in bacteria but also in archaea (e.g., M. acetivorans), as it effectively knocked down several genes/operons related to nitrogen fixation.